TomRahav/TrustRAG/README.md

 ## 🔥 NEWS

 - 2025.1.10 OpenAI API Inference Now Supported!
+Additionally, we have introduced a new module: Self-Assessment of Retrieval Correctness, enabling enhanced evaluation of retrieval accuracy.

 ## 🛝 Try it out!